 You then need to check which Content Management Systems offer this functionality.
 This is especially important if you sell your products online and need a user friendly platform to work with.
 Common conversion goals are:

 - Blog subscriptions (like this one, hint hint)

 Hot Tip: Customisation is often just a fancy word for breaking the system!
 Okay, that may not be the case in all circumstances, but if a developer is telling you that they can make a content management system do something that it doesn’t offer natively then this should raise alarm bells for you.
 This may mean that they are going to have to build custom code to create the functionality you need.
 You then have to consider what impact that customisation will have on the performance of your website, and how your next developer or website administrator will get on when they need to make changes.

-2. What sort of content will you provide?
+2. What type of content will your website present?

 Before you commit to any CMS, find out what your hosting options are.

 A number of platforms such as Wix, Squarespace and WordPress all offer to host as part of their CMS package, others will require you to provide your own hosting options (while this is more technical to set up, it does offer other advantages).